Lakshan-Chamoditha-Perera/Social-App/README.md

 This is a simple blog application built with React for the frontend and a JSON server for the backend.
 The application allows users to view a list of blog posts, view individual blog posts, and create new blog posts.

-## Features

-- View a list of blog posts
-- View individual blog posts
-- Create new blog posts

 ## Prerequisites

 - Node.js (v12 or later)
 - npm (v6 or later)
 - JSON Server (installed globally)

+## Installation
+- Include url - REACT_APP_API_URL=http://localhost:3001 in .env file
+- Run JSON server on port 3001 - npx json-server --watch data/db.json --port 3001
+- Run npm install
+- Run npm start